Ayrton Senna

 During the 1994 San Marino Grand Prix at Imola, Senna was killed in a crash whilst leading the race, driving the Williams FW16.
-His state funeral was attended by over a million people.
-Following subsequent safety reforms, he was the last fatality in the Formula One World Championship until Jules Bianchi in 2015.
+His state funeral was attended by about 3 million people.

+Following subsequent safety reforms, he was the last fatality in the Formula One World Championship until Jules Bianchi in 2014.
 Senna achieved 41 wins, 65 pole positions, 19 fastest laps and 80 podiums in Formula One; he remains a legendary figure within motorsport for his raw speed and uncompromising driving style, as well as his philanthropy, and is frequently cited as a national hero of Brazil.
 (Note: Per several sources:) He was also widely acclaimed for his wet-weather performances, such as at the 1984 Monaco, 1985 Portuguese and 1993 European Grands Prix.
-Senna was inducted into the International Motorsports Hall of Fame in 2000.
+Senna was inducted into the International Motorsports Hall of Fame in 2000 and into the Automotive Hall of Fame in 2025.